Labile blood products

 Red blood cells frozen at -80 °C can be stored for up to ten (10) years.
 The storage period can be extended to more than 10 years with medical approvement.

-This product is deglycerolised by washing using a method known.
-The hematocrit level is inferior or equal to 0.8 L/L. The hemoglobin level is superior or equal to 35 g per bag.
+This product is deglycerolised by washing, using a known method.
+The hematocrit level is inferior or equal to 0.80 L/L. The hemoglobin level is superior or equal to 35 g/bag.
 In LBPs not leukoreduced before storage (prior to June 1999), virtually all the plasma, anticoagulant, residual platelets and leukocytes are removed during the washing procedure.
 Trace amounts of the cryoprotective agent may still be present in the product.
 The suspension medium used is an injectable solution of AS-3 serving as a preservative.

 Actions